Home » National Parks » Rocky Mountain National Park » Epic Drive on the Amazing Trail Ridge Road in Rocky Mountain National Park

 If you have a rental vehicle, I recommend upgrading for driving this National Scenic Byway.
 We upgraded to a Ford Edge as it handled the twists, steep gradients, and switchbacks fairly well, especially when we did Pike’s Peak later on our trip.

 In some places, there are no guardrails, so be aware of that.
-For the ultimate Rocky Mountain high road trip, you may want to purchase the $2 pamphlet ‘Guide to Trail Ridge Road’ at one of the visitor centers before you go on your way.
+For the ultimate Rocky Mountain high road trip, purchase the $2 pamphlet ‘Guide to Trail Ridge Road’ at one of the visitor centers before you go on your way.
 It would be a good idea to get two maps, laminate them, and highlight the things you want to stop at before you head to the park.
-Trail Ridge Road is extremely popular, so try to get an early start to avoid excessive traffic or slow-moving cars that might cause delays.
+Trail Ridge Road is extremely popular, so try to get an early start avoiding excessive traffic or slow-moving cars that might cause delays.

 Trail Ridge Road, Rocky Mountain NP